Document Graph for Neural Machine Translation

-Figure \ref{fig:length} shows the influence of text distance on translation quality.
-We found that \textsc{Ctx} performs worse when increasing the number of context sentences.
+Figure \ref{fig:length} shows the influence of context distance on translation quality.
+We found that \textsc{HAN} performs worse when increasing the number of context sentences.
 One possible reason is that sequential structures introduce not only long-distance context but also more irrelevant information.
-By contrast, our model considers the whole document and is consistently better than \textsc{Ctx}.
+By contrast, our model is getting better while more context is considered.
 This suggests that graphs help the model focus on relevant contexts regardless of their distance. \textsc{Selective} achieves a lower performance than our model and the gap becomes larger when on longer context, which we surmise is because the attention mechanism has difficulties to differentiate the usefulness of context.
 This also indicates that the prior knowledge indeed benefits to select relevant context.

 Figure~\ref{fig:docsize} shows evaluation results on different document lengths, i.e., the number of sentences in the document.
-We found that models considering global context (\textsc{Selective} and \textsc{Our}) achieve better results than \textsc{Ctx}. \textsc{Our} is consistently better than \textsc{Selective} as well, especially on shorter and longer documents.
+We found that models considering global context (\textsc{Selective} and \textsc{Our}) achieve better results than \textsc{HAN}. \textsc{Our} is consistently better than \textsc{Selective} as well, especially on shorter and longer documents.
 These results suggest that a global context is beneficial to document-level NMT and appropriate consideration of global context is essential.